YamatoNaoe/personal_website/README.md

 Session #4: Added Dropdown menus to the respective navbar positions.
 Had to mess around a lot with it to get the bar to center itself properly.
 Adjusted all other elements to be in line with navbar changes.
 Session #5: Completed all the sections on the landing page and styled them accordingly.
 Was working on adding <hr> lines to separate each section, but I couldn't get them to show up properly.
 Will work on this section the next session.
 Session #6: Completed landing page and figured out how to add the <hr> lines in to separate the sections.
 Started on the completion_log page and ended up getting a lot of it done.
 Just need to style the page and it should be done by the end of next session.
+Session #7: Completed styling the completion_log page and created the chess page as well.
+Next session will be aimed at working on the respective pages for the completion logs.